Frequently Asked Questions

 - Talk to your practitioner to have them send us a prescription to compound for you.

 - If your current practitioner is unfamiliar with WIP or prescribing bioidentical hormones, we are available to help walk them through the process.
-Request an information packet for general information on our pharmacy.
+Visit our Educational Resources Page to request more information on our pharmacy.
 For more specific questions, we have pharmacists available for free consultations.

 Compounded medications require a prescription from a licensed health care practitioner with prescriptive authority in their state.